gurulantern/gurulantern/README.md

 ### Hey there!
 I’m Alex!
-- I’m a self-taught developer learning back-end technologies, Unity gamedev, and permaculture techniques.
+- I’m a self-taught developer currently pursuing a degree in Computer Science.
-- I’m most proficient in JavaScript, React, Python, Solidity, Unity, and C#.
+- I’m most proficient in JavaScript, React, Java, Unity, and C#.
 My background is in acting and education.
 - 📫 How to reach me: alex.tianzhi.ho@gmail.com
 - Here is a link to download my [resume](https://gurulantern.github.io/Alex%20Ho%20-%20resume.docx).